derekmt12/derekndavis.com/posts/migration-to-react-introduction.md

 ---
-title: 'Migration to React - Introduction'
+title: 'Migration to React: Introduction'
 subtitle: 'How to incrementally convert your AngularJS app to React'
 seriesName: 'Migration to React Series'
 seriesSubtitle: 'Convert your AngularJS app to React'